Chart Color Schemes

 AreaSearch analysis indicates West Pymble maintains employment conditions that align with national benchmarks

 West Pymble has a highly educated workforce, with the technology sector prominent.
-Its unemployment rate is 3.6%, lower than Greater Sydney's 4.2%.
+Its unemployment rate is 3.7%.
+Over the past year, it maintained relative employment stability.

+Professional & technical jobs are particularly notable, with levels at 1.5 times the regional average.
+Transport, postal & warehousing has limited presence, at 2.2% compared to 5.3% regionally.
 The area offers limited local employment opportunities.
-Over a 12-month period ending September 2025, labour force increased by 0.7%, while employment decreased by 0.2%, causing unemployment rate to rise by 0.9 percentage points.
-In contrast, Greater Sydney had employment growth of 2.1% and labour force growth of 2.4%.
-As of 25-Nov-25, NSW employment contracted by 0.03%, with a state unemployment rate of 3.9%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary between sectors.
-Applying these projections to West Pymble's employment mix indicates local employment should increase by 7.4% over five years and 14.9% over ten years, though this is a simplified extrapolation for illustrative purposes.
+Over a 12-month period ending September 2025, labour force increased by 0.7%, while employment decreased by 0.3%, leading to an unemployment rate rise of 0.9 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to West Pymble's employment mix suggests local employment should increase by 7.4% over five years and 14.9% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment